NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     // let searchIndex be used to store search index for attrName.
     IndexId searchIndex;

-    // get the search index from the attribute cache using the AttrCacheTable::getSearchIndex().
+    /* get the search index corresponding to attribute with name attrName using AttrCacheTable::getSearchIndex(). */

     /* reset the search index to {-1,-1} using AttrCacheTable::resetSearchIndex().
-    (this will be set to the correct index id if an entry satisfying op for given attrVal is found in the course of the search.)*/
+    (this will be set to the correct index id if an entry satisfying op for given attrVal is found in the course of the search.) */

     // let attrCatEntry be used to store the attribute cache entry for attrName.
     AttrCatEntry attrCatEntry;

-    // load the attribute catalog cache entry using AttrCacheTable::getAttrCatEntry().
+    // load the attribute cache entry using AttrCacheTable::getAttrCatEntry().

-    // let block and index variables be used to locate the entry to be searched. int block, index;
+    // declare variables block and index which will be used during search int block, index;

     if (/* searchIndex == {-1, -1}*/) {